Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 Most kitchen ovens these days have a “Proofing” setting that is around 80°F for most ovens.

-We recommend the ThermoPro TP50 because it gives you readings for both kitchen temperature and humidity.
+We recommend the ThermoPro TP50 because it gives kitchen temperature and humidity readings.

 Humidity meter with humidity level icon indicates air condition -- DRY/COMFORT/WET, allowing this humidity sensor to ensure you’re always aware of changes to your home/household with just a quick glance